-The financial downturn of the late 2000s adversely affected the market for mortgage-related securities.
-The downturn saw dramatic declines in the housing market, with falling home prices and increasing foreclosures and unemployment, and significant asset write-downs by financial institutions.
-Between 2008 and 2009, the market for mortgage-related securities (and other asset-backed securities) was particularly adversely impacted by, among other factors, the failure of certain large financial institutions and the events leading to the conservatorship and the control by the U.S. Government of FNMA and FHLMC, as described below.
-These events, coupled with the general economic downturn, resulted in a substantial level of uncertainty in the financial markets, particularly with respect to mortgage-related investments.
-There is no assurance that the U.S. Government would take similar or further action to support the mortgage-related securities industry, as it has in the past, should the economy experience another downturn.
-Further, any future government actions may significantly alter the manner in which the mortgage-related securities market functions.
+The recent financial downturn-particularly the increase in delinquencies and defaults on residential mortgages, falling home prices, and unemployment-has adversely affected the market for mortgage-related securities.
+In addition, various market and governmental actions may impair the ability to foreclose on or exercise other remedies against underlying mortgage holders, or may reduce the amount received upon foreclosure.
+These factors have caused certain mortgage-related securities to experience lower valuations and reduced liquidity.
+There is also no assurance that the U.S. Government will take further action to support the mortgage-related securities industry, as it has in the past, should the economic downturn continue or the economy experience another downturn.
+Further, recent legislative action and any future government actions may significantly alter the manner in which the mortgage-related securities market functions.
 Each of these factors could ultimately increase the risk that a Portfolio could realize losses on mortgage-related securities.